ignatiusmb/mauss.dev/workspace/content/routes/curated/essence-of-svelte/+article.md

 ![!YouTube](AdNJ3fydeao "Rich Harris - Rethinking reactivity")

-> Frameworks are not tools for organizing your code, they are tools for organizing your mind
+> frameworks are not tools for organising your code, they are tools for organising your mind